kanzure/culture_shock/README.md

 The schematic and netlist and layout tools used are from the gEDA code: http://wiki.evilmadscientist.com/GEDA_Resources#Basics

 ## Running code on the Culture Shock platform(s)
-There are two MCU platforms:
+There are two MCU platforms now -- G30TH is phasing out of use, and PYFLEX_F401 is starting up:
-* a board called g30pulser.sch that runs with the micropython platform definition called G30TH
+* a board called g30pulser.sch runs with the micropython platform definition called G30TH
   * [Instructions to flash MicroPython for the G30TH version of culture_shock are here](DEVELOPER_NOTE.md#flashing-micropython)
   * [Additional notes are here (TODO: compress into a single document)](micropython_STM32F4_coding/micropython_compile_G30TH.txt)
-* and a board called pyflex_f401.sch that runs with the micropython platform definition called PYFLEX_F401.
+* and a board called pyflex_f401.sch runs with the micropython platform definition called PYFLEX_F401.
   * PYFLEX_F401 is complete now, so compile micropython with platform PYFLEX_F401.
   * Very soon, instructions for compiling microptyhon programs for culture shock's PYFLEX_F401 platform will be written.